hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

-Whether or not it is *only* a functional phenomenon, the feedback loop of conscous experience has clear functional implications for the organism, since it can report on the contents of its internal representations.
+Whether or not it is *only* a functional phenomenon, the feedback loop of conscous experience has clear functional implications for the organism, since it can report on its internal contents.
 A human operator might enter the murmuration tank in the heterophenomenological arcade, successfully wield a flight of starlings, and emerge with some "inner experience" of being that flock